plenary sessions

 Mary Anna Pokerznik

-patient voice, Canada
+Patient voice, Canada

 plenary V: technologies to understand and engineer stem cell systems